Auto-Rig

 How to use

-Show the ARP addon interface: press N key to enable the properties panel in the 3d view right area, look for the ARP tab, then Auto-Rig Pro: Smart menu.
+If the ARP panel is not visible at the right of the viewport, press N key to show it.
+Then look for the ARP tab, Auto-Rig Pro: Smart menu.

 Select all of the body objects.
-Avoid selecting props, clothes objects if they’re not necessary to define the character body.
+Avoid selecting props, clothing objects if they’re not necessary.

 The camera will frame the character in front view.

-If the character is not symmetrical, uncheck Mirror.
-If enabled, the left markers/bones are mirrored to the right (right from the character’s perspective, screen-left)
+Mirror is enabled by default for symmetrical characters: the left markers/bones are mirrored to the right (right from the character’s perspective, screen-left).
+If the character is not symmetrical, uncheck it.

-Click the Add Neck button.
-A new circle shaped marker is added, move the mouse cursor to position it at the root of the neck.
+Add markers: click the Add Neck button.
+A new circle shaped marker is added, move the mouse cursor to position it at the root of the neck, and repeat until all markers are set

 Fingers